novastosha/novastosha/README.md

 ## Hello there! 👋

-I am Earth Man (previously "Developer of Earth") better known as novastosha.
-(I know, too many names 😵‍💫)

-### About me

-  - I am a Java, JS and Python developer
-  - Loves gaming, I play Minecraft, Valorant, World of Warcraft and many other games!
+I am Earth Man, I was once Jupiter Man and once before it Sun Man, but I decided to settle on Earth as I had found it diverse and cool; it is a very cool planet you guys live in 😎🌍

 ### Socials 📫 💬
   Want to reach me?

-  **Add me on discord:** Earth Man#6969
+  **Add me on discord:** earthspecie

 [![novastosha's GitHub stats](https://github-readme-stats.vercel.app/api?username=novastosha)](https://github.com/novastosha/github-readme-stats)